The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

 And you no longer have to recover from your own generosity.

-You begin redesigning how you work from the first few weeks.
+You begin redesigning how you work from the first few weeks of the programme.

 You’ll notice it in small ways first.